Nnaedozie7/EAF-Slag-Utilization-Decision-Application/README.md

 # ♻️ EAF Slag Utilization Decision Tool — (EU/Germany-focused)

-A rule-based Streamlit app (no dataset required) to rank recycling/valorization routes for EAF slag using:
+A rule based Streamlit app (no dataset required) to rank recycling/valorization routes for EAF slag using:
 - Metallurgical suitability inputs
 - EU/Germany-style environmental screening flags (Green/Amber/Red)

-> **Note:** This is a screening/decision-support tool.
+> **Note:** This is a screening/decision support tool.
 For real compliance decisions, use appropriate leaching tests and the legally applicable German/EU rules and guidance.

 ---